 Take a page from Ree Drummond's recipe book this Halloween with a sweet-and-salty candy bark.

-Halloween is right around the corner, so it’s time to start thinking of all the fun and seasonal treats like these that you can whip up for party-goers, trick-or-treaters, and friends!
+Halloween is right around the corner, so it’s time to start thinking of all the fun and seasonal treats that you can whip up for party-goers, trick-or-treaters, and friends!
 If you’re still brainstorming some ideas, take a tip from the Pioneer Woman herself.
 Ree Drummond has a simply wicked treat that brings all the best of Halloween together in a single treat: Halloween candy bark.
 Here’s how to whip up this super-easy treat.

 Pick your base

 We all know that melted chocolate is the base of any good bark, but Ree takes it to the next level with a crunchy foundation: graham crackers!
 Simply lay graham crackers (any flavor you like) down on the tray, then layer with melted chocolate—dark, white or milk.

 Around Halloween, grocery store shelves are stuffed to the brim with plenty of seasonal options for you to choose from—plus, here are the best deals we could find on Halloween candy this year.
 Make a few different batches (and get the kids involved), experimenting with different candy color schemes, flavor profiles and more.
 There’s really no wrong way to do it!

 In fact, the best way to make this treat is to see what Halloween treats your kiddos bring home.
 They might get some fun ideas of what to do with all those fun and funky candies.